- Department of Music

-Registration for the 2013 Virginia Tech Band Directors Institute & Conducting Workshop is now open!
+Registration for the 2014 Virginia Tech Band Directors Institute & Conducting Workshop will open in late January!
 All of the spots for conducting participants have been filled, but there are an unlimited number of spots for non-conducting participants.

-The Virginia Tech Department of Music is pleased to announce the 2013 Virginia Tech Band Directors Institute & Conducting Workshop, a four-day symposium designed for wind band teachers of all levels.
+The Virginia Tech School of Performing Arts and Department of Music is pleased to announce the 2014 Virginia Tech Band Directors Institute & Conducting Workshop, a four-day symposium designed for wind band teachers of all levels.
 Participants come from both within Virginia and across the country and include school music educators, private teachers, military band musicians, and current undergraduate and graduate students.
 Our goal is to offer a variety of activities that appeal to the dual roles of musician and educator and provide a growth experience for anyone interested in the art of teaching and conducting.

 The Virginia Tech Band Directors Institute is one of the most affordable offerings of its kind!

 You may choose to conduct selected repertory for both full-band and chamber ensembles and receive coaching and video feedback from the clinicians.
-Twenty conducting participant spots are available on a first-come, first-served basis.
+Conducting participant spots are available on a first-come, first-served basis.
 An unlimited number of spots are available for non-conducting participants.

-Meet and interact with colleagues from around the state and region within a relaxed and supportive environment and the beautiful summer weather of Blacksburg.
+Meet and interact with colleagues from around the state and region within a relaxed and supportive environment and the beautiful summer surrounds of Blacksburg.

 In addition to directing The Marching Virginians, McKee conducts the Symphony Band.
 He is an active guest conductor, clinician, and advocate for music education in the public schools.
 At the 2007 Virginia Music Educators Association Conference in Norfolk, he served as a percussionist, orator, and conductor within the span of 48 hours.
 In 2005, Mr. McKee was awarded a Certificate of Teaching Excellence by the College of Liberal Arts and Human Sciences.
 He is a member of the ACC Band Directors Association, past-president of the Big East Band Directors Association, and has served on the Athletic Band Advisory Committee of the College Band Directors National Association.

-Polly Middleton is assistant director of The Marching Virginians, director of the Hokies Pep Band, and director of the Campus Band.
-Previous to her appointment at Virginia Tech, she earned a doctorate in music education at the University of Illinois, Urbana-Champaign, where she studied with James Keene and Robert Rumbelow, conducted the University Band, directed the Basketball Band, taught the Marching Illini, and supervised student teachers.
+Polly Middleton is associate director of athletic bands, assistant director of The Marching Virginians, director of the Hokies Pep Band, and director of the Campus Band at Virginia Tech.
+Previous to this appointment, she earned a doctorate in music education at the University of Illinois, Urbana-Champaign, where she studied with James Keene and Robert Rumbelow, conducted the University Band, directed the Basketball Band, taught the Marching Illini, and supervised student teachers.
 She earned the master of music degree in wind conducting from Indiana University, where she studied with Stephen Pratt, and received a bachelor of music education degree from the University of Illinois, Urbana-Champaign, where she was a drum major for the Marching Illini.

 Middleton was associate director of bands at Plainfield (Ill.)
 High School and worked with all aspects of the program, including concert bands, chamber ensembles, jazz band, and athletic bands.
 She is an active performer and played horn in the top ensembles at both Indiana and Illinois.
 Middleton is an honorary member of Tau Beta Sigma and recipient of the Gary E. Smith Award for excellence in the Marching Illini and Wind Symphony.
 In 2011, Middleton received the A.A.
 Harding Award, the most prestigious recognition awarded for outstanding performance, achievement, and service to the University of Illinois Bands.